jacobhq/othello/README.md

 # othello
-Othello in python, some kind of AI as well.
+Othello in python, with a goal to learn with (reinforcement) neural nets, using tensorflow (agents?)

 ### Milestones
 - [x] Game validation logic